 Indian spices are always aromatic and savory, and we love them so – especially when they have a healthy dose of dried red chilies in the mix.
-This homemade chaat masala recipe delivers there, plus you can optionally add in paprika for a little more warmth (and a more vibrant color).
-Control the heat by choosing your dried red chilies wisely – dried red jalapeño will deliver a very eatable medium heat while dried cayenne or Thai peppers will move you quickly up the pepper scale ladder.
+This homemade chaat masala recipe delivers there, plus you can optionally add paprika for a little more warmth (and a more vibrant color).
+Control the heat by choosing your dried red chilies wisely – dried red jalapeño will deliver a very eatable medium heat, while dried cayenne or Thai peppers will move you quickly up the pepper scale ladder.

 Chaat masala is primarily used as a finishing spice for Indian food, similar to garam masala.
 Try it sprinkled on your favorite Indian fare, from fried samosas to rich curries.
-Or use it simply to liven up your salads with a healthy kick of exotic spices.
+Or use it to liven up your salads with a healthy kick of exotic spices.

 Homemade Chaat Masala

 - Roast the seeds over low heat until they are aromatic (2 to 3 minutes), then remove from heat.